 The Literary Atlas is an exercise in what literary geographers call deep mapping.
 It will contain not only geographical references to real and imagined places in Welsh fiction, but also historical, cultural, and sociological information about these localities.

-The Atlas will be augmented with filmic, photographic and audio material, academic and critical commentaries, excerpts of books, and author interviews.
-The Atlas will provide virtual tours of the locations used in novels, and directions so that these tours can also be walked in practice.
+The Literary Atlas will be augmented with filmic, photographic and audio material, academic and critical commentaries, excerpts of books, and author interviews.
+The Literary Atlas will provide virtual tours of the locations used in novels, and directions so that these tours can also be walked in practice.
 In doing so it will enhance our understanding of the relationships between literary textuality and geography.

 This project is an interdisciplinary demonstration of the power of literary geography to offer insight into the vital connections between people, literature and land.

 Phase I of the project will be the creation of the website.
 The website is anticipated to go live in Summer 2017.

 Phase II will critically evaluate the uses of the website.
 This will involve the recruitment of focus groups to examine the ways in which readers engage with fictions and geographies through the use of the website.
 Moreover, working with our partners Literature Wales, the project will organize literary tours that utilize the website’s resources and explore locations from the texts.
 These will take place from Summer 2017 to Summer 2018.

 Phase III (post-Summer 2018) will communicate the insights found from the project through reports, academic papers, international festivals, conferences, open public events, and the website itself.